solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 **Her:** "Got it.
 And the computers read these writings (code)?"

-**Me:** "Indeed, and hence how these programs work. *Just like motorcycles, the software is everywhere!* But it's mostly about people.
+**Me:** "Indeed, and hence how these programs work. *Just like motorcycles, software is everywhere!* But it's about people.
 The machines can handle all the writings just fine.
 They can optimize, such that they bounce over edge traps, navigate sand, and handle all sorts of different weather and traffic conditions.
 But humans cannot always.
 Sometimes ego gets in the way."

 **Her:** "Kind of like those riders who never throw down the peace sign after you threw down first?"

 **Me:** "Yes.
-But there are others out there that are oblivious and need to learn what it means to throw down that peace sign.
+There are others out there that are oblivious and need to learn what it means to throw down that peace sign.
 We need to mentor well and take the opportunity to show them our programming *craft*.
-And learning to read a lot and writing a little is a challenging thing.
-It gets even more difficult since what I described is mainly performed in *teams*.
+And learning to read a lot and write a little is a challenging thing.
+It gets difficult since what I described is mainly performed in *teams*.
 And you know how difficult it is to keep group rides together."

+**Her:** "Yeah.
+Every four to six riders need leads."

+**Me**: "Right.
+And just like motorcycling, programming cannot be mastered."

 **Me:** "Just like motorcycling, programming cannot be mastered."

-**Her:** "So, you are teams of readers and rarely writers.
+**Her:** "So, you are a team of readers and rarely writers.
 The machines handle the optimizations, and quality is paramount to the profession.
-Mentoring is an important aspect, just like I have shown others of what I know and how to ride safely.
-It sounds to me that after all this, you can enjoy the ride?"
+Mentoring is an important aspect, just like I have shown others how to ride safely.
+It sounds to me that after all this, can you *ever* enjoy the ride?"

 **Me:** "I do.
 These concepts are my opinions, but others may see it differently.
 Quality?
-The quality reminds me of that book, Zen and the Art of Motorcycle Maintenance."
+The quality reminds me of that book, *Zen and the Art of Motorcycle Maintenance*."

 ![](images/12-02.png)